Mono can last for a few weeks or several months and spreads mostly through saliva. Epstein-Barr virus (EBV) is the main cause of mono.

 Some people will have no symptoms when the virus reactivates.
 In people with weakened immune systems, however, reactivation may cause some symptoms.

 Genetics could also play a role in EBV infection, immunity, and the potential effects of the virus.
-However, this area requires further research.
+However, this area requires

 The symptoms of mono vary for each person.
 Some people only have mild symptoms.
 Others feel very ill and may find it difficult to continue with daily activities.

 - swollen lymph nodes, in the armpit and neck

 - jaundice, which is a yellowing of the skin

 People may notice symptoms